 presented by Christine Cave

 Christine Cave is an advocate for the profession of nursing and the science of caring for rehabilitation patients across post-acute settings.
 Now in pursuit of an advanced degree as a doctorate prepared, family nurse practitioner at the University of San Francisco.
-Her specialty areas include bowel and bladder management and continence, functional and cognitive recovery for independent living, nutrition and fitness for aging populations.
+Her specialty areas include bowel and bladder management and continence, functional and cognitive recovery…Read full bio

 This chapter will introduce the importance of a systematic approach to understanding phenomena using evidence-based methodologies.
 This begins with scientific inquiry, utilization of theoretical concepts and models in the review of the current body of knowledge, and interpretation of current evidence on the subject of inquiry.
 Identifying relevant recommendations from the evidence requires a degree of expertise when determining how to incorporate changes to current nursing practice.

 2. Applying Evidence-Based Practice Principles to Continence Care

 This chapter begins by introducing how to identify gaps in nursing practice in order to formulate a “burning question” (PICOTS question).
 Since this chapter provides an overview for the bowel and bladder management recommendations, samples of questions to guide scientific inquiry will be introduced along with the theoretical conceptual model: Competency Model for Professional Rehabilitation Nursing.
 The background to the proceeding educational content will be provided, including the literature review which resulted in the 6 evidence-based algorithms.